 And so it continued.
 It didn’t matter who did the praying, how eloquent, charismatic, stuttering, or brief the prayer was or even how confident the person offering the prayer was.
 We continued to see God answer prayer and see people be miraculously healed.

-Cyclone Pam hammered Vanuatu with winds up to 185 mph and torrential rain, killing at least 11 people, destroying houses, and causing widespread destruction in mid-March.
+Cyclone Pam hammered Vanuatu with winds up to 185 mph (308 km/hr) and torrential rain.
+At least 11 people died, houses were destroyed and destruction was widespread.
 Samaritan’s Purse arrived in Port Vila, the capital of the impoverished nation, in the immediate aftermath of the storm.